Francesco16p/SMA/CushingLogistic.md

 }
 ```

-We save these approximations for future use by writing
+We now save these approximations for future use.

 ```r
 # Save the Laplace approximations